 The Q-Tip Test: You can test to see if your packaging is degrading by simply swabbing a q-tip around the inside of the top part of the dropper, where the dropper attaches to the squeeze bulb.
 If you find brown or black residue, that often means the oil is degrading the rubber and potentially leaching into your product, yuck!

 There are lots of healthy and natural preservatives out there, and they are REQUIRED for products that contain water.
 Not using a preservative in a water-based formula is often times more harmful to your skin health than many synthetic preservative out there, as water is a breeding ground for bacteria and mold.
 Only anhydrous formulas, meaning free from water, such as oil or powder-based formulas can be preservative free.

-Opt for water-free products whenever possible – such as dry clay masks, powder exfoliants and oil-based serums and balms.
+Opt for water-free natural skincare products whenever possible – such as dry clay masks, powder exfoliants and oil-based serums and balms.
 For products that are liquid-based such as toners, make sure they list a preservative.
 Any product that contains the word “hydrosol, aloe juice, floral water” is a water-based product.
 If you are not sure, you can always email the brand directly to inquire about preservatives in their water-based formulas.

 4. Don’t make purchasing decisions based on colors or fragrance!